OsaidB/pdsnd_github/README.md

 The script `bikeshare.py` provides an interactive terminal-based experience that allows users to:
 - Select a city
-- Filter data by month and/or day
+- Filter the data by month and/or day
-- View descriptive statistics such as:
+- View descriptive statistics, including:
   - Most common travel times
   - Most popular stations and trips
   - Total and average trip durations